anastacia254/Simplified-Airline-Booking-System169302/README.md

 PassengerSerializer: Handles serialization for Passenger and includes details of the associated flight.

-ViewSets
+#  ViewSets

 FlightViewSet: Provides CRUD operations for Flight.

 PassengerViewSet: Provides CRUD operations for Passenger and supports filtering by flight.

-Pagination
+#  Pagination

 Enabled globally using Django Rest Framework's pagination settings, with a default page size of 10.

-Filtering
+#  Filtering

 Passengers can be filtered by flight_number using the search query parameter.

-Deployment Instructions
+#  Deployment Instructions
-pip install gunicorn
+1.pip install gunicorn

-Install gunicorn for production:
+2.Install gunicorn for production:

-pip install gunicorn
+3.pip install gunicorn

-Configure a web server like Nginx to serve the application.
+4.Configure a web server like Nginx to serve the application.

-Collect static files:
+5.Collect static files:

 python manage.py collectstatic

-Run the application with Gunicorn:
+6.Run the application with Gunicorn:

 gunicorn airline_system.wsgi:application